Meet Our Providers

 1355 Oakman Blvd., Detroit, MI 48238

-Mercy Education Project provides adult basic education and GED preparation to women through a combination of classroom, tutoring and computer-based instruction and provides workforce readiness services at its site in Corktown, west of downtown Detroit.
-Founded in 1992 by the Sisters of Mercy, Mercy Education Project also provides remedial tutoring and enrichment programs to girls from southwest Detroit.
+Mercy Education Project (MEP) provides adult basic education and GED preparation instruction to women through a combination of small classroom, one-to-one tutoring and computer-based instruction and also provides workforce readiness support at its site in Corktown, west of downtown Detroit.
+Founded by the Sisters of Mercy, Mercy Education Project also provides remedial tutoring, life skills development and enrichment programs to girls living in southwest Detroit.
+In 2017, MEP was proud to celebrate its’ 25th year empowering Detroit women and girls through education.
+MEP is looking forward to reaching more women in the city through satellite services in partnership with Brilliant Detroit.
+To learn more, please visit www.mercyed.net

 Kathryn Tanner, Executive Director